kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/scheduling.md

     1. Overrides `scheduling.telemetry.logging.enabled` for this task only
     2. Overrides `scheduling.telemetry.metrics.enabled` for this task only

-Observability of scheduled tasks can also be customized in code by registering a component that implements `SchedulingLoggerFactory`, `SchedulingMetricsFactory`, `SchedulingTracerFactory`, or the whole `SchedulingTelemetryFactory`.
+Observability of scheduled tasks can also be customized in code.
+Registering a component that extends `DefaultSchedulingLoggerFactory` or `DefaultSchedulingMetricsFactory` changes how jobs are logged or measured, and registering a `SchedulingTelemetryFactory` component replaces the default implementation entirely.

 ### Fixed Rate { #fixed-rate }

-Scheduling with tasks started at a fixed time interval, regardless of whether the previous execution has completed.
+Scheduling with tasks started at a fixed time interval measured between the starts of consecutive executions.
-This can lead to concurrent execution of several tasks.

-For example, if the period is 10 seconds and each task execution takes 5 seconds, the next task starts 5 seconds after the previous one completes.
+If an execution takes longer than the period, the next one starts as soon as the previous one finishes: executions of the same task never overlap, they only start late.

 ===! ":fontawesome-brands-java: `Java`"